ReproNim/module-dataprocessing/_episodes/02-concepts.md

 {: .callout}

-In brain imaging, most published results rarely come with data and code to allow retesting the outcome when either the software versions change or when a new dataset is available.
-The intent of this simple workflow framework is to move the community towards such comprehensive data preservation and testing integration.
+In brain imaging, most published results rarely come with data and code to allow for the retesting of the outcome when either the software version changes or when new datasets are available.
+The intent of this simple workflow example is to move the community towards such comprehensive data preservation and testing integration.

-[Lesson 5](../06-testing) covers how to use continuous integration services like Travis and CircleCI, but also how container technologies can be used to run your own integration testing.
+[Lesson 5](../06-testing) covers how to use continuous integration services and also how container technologies can be used to run your own integration testing.

 > ## Exercise:
 >